zilliztech/zilliz-cloud-typescript-example/semantic-search-example/README.md

 ## Configuration

-In order to run this example, you have to supply the Milvus/[Zilliz cloud token](https://docs.zilliz.com/docs/manage-api-keys) needed to interact with the Milvus.
+To successfully run this example, you must provide the [Milvus](https://milvus.io/docs/quickstart.md)/[Zilliz Cloud](https://docs.zilliz.com/docs/quick-start) URI to establish a connection with Milvus.
+Additionally, if authentication is enabled, you will also need to supply a valid token.

 ```
 URI=YOUR_MILVUS_URI